MorganBergen/computer-ethics/notes/02-metaethics.md

 **conclusion**  so objectivism is false

+some moral statements are true and some moral statements are false.  whether or not a moral statement is true or false does not depend on what anybody thinks about it.  objectivism holds that there are objective moral truths that apply universally, independent of individual or cultural beliefs.  moral statements are classified as true or false based on their correspondence with these universal standards.

+counterargument -  tolerance is irrelevant to the truth of moral statements.  a moral statement is true based on its correspondence with universal standards.  tolerance is a separate issue that concerns how individuals or societies interact with each other who hold different beliefs.

-##  the argument from disagreement against objectivism
+###  the argument from disagreement against objectivism

 **premise 1**  if well informed, open-minded people intractably disagree about a wide range of claims made in an area of inquiry, then there is strong evidence that claims made about that area of inquiry are not objective true

 **premise 2**  well informed, open-minded people intractable disagree about a wide range of claims made about morality

-**conclusion** so there is string evidence that claims ade about ethics are not objectively true
+**conclusion** so there is strong evidence that claims made about ethics are not objectively true

+counterargument -  in the definition of objectivism is that truth or falsehood does not depend of what anybody thinks about it, therefore the existence of agreement or disagreement is irrelevant objectivism.  consensus is not a prerequisite to the evaluation of a moral statement, universal standards.  universal standards exist outside the bounds of individual or cultural beliefs.

 ###  the argument against objectivism from occam's razor